ichisemasashi/Nim_in_action/nimprogramming/tmp.md

 [4](#_footnoteref_4).
-Well, before the OS is loaded and starts execution, often another tiny program called a [Boot Manager]{.ndef} is launched.
+Well, before the OS is loaded and starts execution, often another tiny program called a [Boot Manager] is launched.
 Boot managers are used to select different operating systems to boot, maybe Linux or Windows, or to pass parameters as the hard disk boot partition number to the OS.